The great exit: central banks line up to taper emergency stimulus

 The Fed plans to keep borrowing costs near 0% and maintain monthly asset purchases worth $120 billion until it sees "substantial further progress" towards full employment and its 2% flexible inflation target.

-But with the economy expected to grow by more than 6% this year and inflation to be a "little higher" - according to Fed boss Jerome Powell - markets are pricing in a rate rise in 2023 and many analysts expect tapering to start this year.
+But with the economy expected to grow by more than 6% this year and inflation to be a "little higher" - according to Fed boss Jerome Powell - markets are pricing in a rate rise in 2023.
+Many analysts expect tapering to start this year.

-The Fed faces a delicate balancing act, ensuring that tapering at a time of massive U.S. government borrowing does not push up Treasury yields too much.
+The Fed faces a delicate balancing act, ensuring that tapering at a time of massive U.S. government borrowing does not boost Treasury yields too much.

-Pictet Wealth senior economist Thomas Costerg expects tapering to start by early next year and proceed at a monthly pace of $10 billion.
-He said that means the process would last about a year - "enough to keep expectations for the first rate hike well in the distance".
+Pictet Wealth senior economist Thomas Costerg expects tapering to start by early 2022 and proceed at a monthly pace of $10 billion.
+That process would last about a year - "enough to keep expectations for the first rate hike well in the distance", he added.

 For a graphic on Central bank holdings of government bonds:

-Technically, this runs until March 2022 but some officials are already advocating reducing bond purchases as the economy strengthens.
+Technically, this runs until March 2022 but some officials are already advocating reducing bond purchases as growth rebounds.

 Danske Bank analysts reckon the ECB will end up using only 1.65 trillion euros of the total PEPP stimulus package.

-Australia's economic rebound has surpassed expectations and is set for an "above trend" expansion, the Reserve Bank of Australia said in April.
-But the bank, which has underscored its dovish credentials by adopting yield curve control, could be among the last to tighten policy.
+Australia's economic rebound has surpassed expectations but the Reserve Bank of Australia, which has underscored its dovish credentials by adopting yield curve control, could be among the last to tighten policy.

-It wants unemployment slashed and inflation within its 2% to 3% target before shifting tack, but doesn't see either happening until 2024.
-Economists expect rates to stay on hold until then and reckon the RBA could even extend asset purchases by another A$75 billion to A$100 billion ($58 bln to $77 bln).
+It wants unemployment slashed and inflation within its 2% to 3% target before shifting tack, and doesn't see either happening until 2024.
+Economists expect rates to stay on hold until then.

 While its key interest rate is expected to stay at 0.25% this year, some analysts predict a rise in the second half of 2022.
 The central bank meanwhile appears to be in no hurry to taper its NZ$100 billion ($72 billion) QE programme.

-The BOJ pledged this week to maintain stimulus using a yield target and purchases of government bonds and equities.
+The BOJ pledged last week to maintain stimulus using yield target control and via bonds and equity purchases.

 It has been accused of "stealth tapering" because its bond-buying has slowed since yield curve control (YCC) was adopted in 2016, though purchases have picked up slightly in the past year.